umaryusuf11/DecoratorGame/README.md

 Please note that this will be assessed differently toother labs - you will submit your work on Moodle and be assessed on how well you follow this style guide: https://stgit.dcs.gla.ac.uk/DerekSomerville/javagetstarted/-/wikis/home/Style_Guide

-You will be assessed out of 5 marks - the speciifc requirements are highlighted htrouhg the readme.
+You will be assessed out of 5 marks - the speciifc requirements are highlighted through the readme.

 * **SUBMISSION - Clean Code - 1 Mark:** _Following clean code guidance._